-Most of the originals have M5b, M5a or M3d blades with various degrees of curvature, while some are completely straight, occasionally with somewhat long-ish false edges.
-With the Ruggers and Bauernwehrs being analogous to daggers and proper Messers to arming swords, it's clear that these huge knives were created to compete with longswords (Wittenweller equates them the same way).
+Most of the originals have M5b, M5a or M3d blades with various degrees of curvature, while some are completely straight, occasionally with elongated false edges.
+With the Ruggers and Bauernwehrs being analogous to daggers and proper Messers to arming swords, it's clear that these huge knives were created to compete with European longswords (Wittenweller equates them the same way).

-This specific model is based on the portrait of Fritz Rürenschlundt by Jörg Breu the Elder .
-While the grip definitely allows two-handed use, it's light enough to be used in one and we could argue that it's closer to the sabre proper than to the larger Kriegsmessers.
+This specific model of the war knife is based on the portrait of Fritz Rürenschlundt by Jörg Breu the Elder .
+While the grip definitely allows two-handed use, it's light enough to be used in one.
+We could argue that it's closer in handling to sabers than to the larger Kriegsmessers.
 Even the grip construction with it's hidden and pinned tang is similar to Hungarian s

-The blade is ground completely freehanded from 6mm thick 6150 steel (51crv4 by European standard) and is sharp on
+The blade is ground completely by hand from 6mm thick 6150 steel (51crv4 by European standard) and is sharp on